-This Drill Point Sharpening Gage is offered complimentary in the Engineers Black Book
+This Drill Point Sharpening Gage is NOT offered complimentary in the Engineers Black Book, it can however be purchased seperately from our shop.

 Drill Point Sharpening Methodology